-On December 31, 2020, Tianjin Bokefa Technology Co.
-Ltd ("Bokefa") the WOFE, Beijing Fucheng, and a shareholder of Beijing Fucheng entered into six agreements, and such agreements are described in detail below, pursuant to which Bokefa is deemed to have controlling financial interest and be the primary beneficiary of Beijing Fucheng, and, therefore, Beijing Fucheng is deemed a VIE of Bokefa.
+On December 31, 2020, Bokefa, Beijing Fucheng, and shareholders of Beijing Fucheng entered into six agreements, described below, pursuant to which Bokefa is deemed to have a controlling financial interest and be the primary beneficiary of Beijing Fucheng.
+Therefore, Beijing Fucheng is deemed a VIE of Bokefa.
 Beijing Fucheng was incorporated on December 29, 2020 and had no assets or liabilities as of December 31, 2020.